Shoelaces As Seen In The News

 – The New Yorker (USA), 11-Feb-2010

-Mandela asked for a meeting with P. W. Botha, the head of the apartheid state, which Coetsee and Barnard finally arranged
+Mandela asked for a meeting with P. W. Botha, the head of the apartheid state, which Coetsee and Barnard finally arranged in 1989.

 So anxious was Barnard, the intelligence chief, about the meeting that seconds before the two men were to shake hands, he knelt down to fix Mandela's clumsily tied shoes.
 (Prisoners were forbidden shoelaces, and Mandela was long out of the habit of tying them.)